LinkedInLearning/computer-vision-3153829/README.md

 # Computer Vision on the Raspberry Pi 4
-This is the repository for the LinkedIn Learning course `Computer Vision on the Raspberry Pi 4`.
+This is the repository for the LinkedIn Learning course Computer Vision on the Raspberry Pi 4.
 The full course is available from [LinkedIn Learning][lil-course-url].

-_See the readme file in the main branch for updated instructions and information._
+![Computer Vision on the Raspberry Pi 4][lil-thumbnail-url]

+More and more applications are using computer vision to detect and recognize objects.
+These applications usually execute on large computers, but developers can save money and power by running them on single-board computers (SBCs).
+The Raspberry Pi 4 is one of the most popular SBCs available.
+It's also the first computer in the Raspberry Pi family powerful enough to execute computer vision applications.
+Also, the software needed to build these applications can be downloaded freely from the Internet.
+In this course, instructor Matt Scarpino shows programmers how to write and execute computer vision applications on the Raspberry Pi 4.
+Matt introduces you to using the Thonny IDE, the OpenCV library, and NumPy array operations.
+He steps through object detection and neural networks, then explores convolutional neural networks (CNNs), including the Keras package and the TensorFlow package.
+Matt also walks you through what you can do with a Raspberry Pi HQ camera.

 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.